2013 Student Financial Services Conference

 SHOW FULL BIO » Linda Combs has been with James Madison University since 1992 and has been Director of the University Business Office since 2001.
 She received a B.S.
 In mass communciations with a concentration in journalism from JMU.
-The JMU Business Office is responsible for over 22,000 student accounts, student billing, departmental charges, cashiering, university accounts receivable, all credit card processing and PCI compliance, Perkins Loan program, domicile reclassification and student ticket sales.
+The JMU Business Office is responsible for over 22,000 student accounts, student billing, departmental charges, cashiering, university accounts receivable, all credit card processing and PCI compliance, Perkins Loan program, and domicile reclassification.
 She has previously presented at NACUBO conferences and webcasts, state conferences and on behalf of third party vendors.

 Senior Vice President, Sales